 Insurance is a crucial safeguard for everyone, but for subcontractors, it's essential.
 In the world of trade professionals, the tools of the trade are more than just pieces of equipment; they are investments into one's livelihood. - read more

-Recent findings from the PwC Insurance Banana Skins Survey reveal that Australian insurers are increasingly vulnerable compared to their global counterparts, particularly in areas of risk preparedness.
-The survey, which gathered insights from 698 insurance executives across 42 territories, indicates that Australian insurers scored 6.6% lower on the Preparedness Index than the global average.
-This gap underscores the pressing need for the Australian insurance sector to bolster its strategies against emerging threats. - read more
+Recent findings from PwC's Insurance Banana Skins Survey highlight a concerning trend: Australian insurers are trailing their global counterparts in risk preparedness.
+The survey, which gathered insights from 698 insurance executives across 42 territories, indicates that Australian insurers scored 6.6% lower on the Preparedness Index compared to the global average. - read more